Detail search: Mecklenburg-West Pomerania

 The former Rügen manor estate of Liddow is situated on the peninsula of the same name, surrounded by three bodies of water – the Großer Jasmunder Bodden, the Lebbiner Bodden, and the Tetzitzer See.
 Describing this location as extraordinary would not be an exaggeration.

-• Asking Price Price negotiable
+• Asking price Price negotiable

 Castle Mirow in Mecklenburg-Vorpommern for sale